flatmax/debian-image-builder/README.md

 * Template support makes recreating newer versions of AMIs quick and easy.

-* This script is currently tested on AWS with Jessie images.
+* This script is currently tested on AWS with Stretch images.
 Stretch support will come when the release is stable.

 Note: To create an AMI, debian-image-builder needs to be run on an